-2. Antisiphon Valves:
+Antisiphon Valves:

-As required by the U.S. Coast Guard, the fuel systems on gasoline powered boats, except outboards, are equipped with an antisiphon valve.
+As required by the U.S. Coast Guard, your fuel system is equipped with an antisiphon valve.
 This valve is an integral part of the barb fitting on the fuel tank to which the neoprene fuel line attaches.
 The valve is spring loaded and is opened by fuel pump pressure.
 These valves will prevent gasoline from siphoning from the fuel tank in the event of a fuel line rupture.